kenBayama/AXAClim/README.md

 # AXAClim

-This Project is a project of processing data of a phone company data.
+This Project is a project of processing phone company data.

 ### Environnement ###